Table of Contents

 To run a multi-core job on a single node you must request a parallel environment with multiple slots (where one slot corresponds to one CPU-core).
 In addition, if the cluster is busy, it is critical to use the reserve option for your job, The reserve option allow your job to reserve a spot on a node, even if there are not sufficient cores on the node to start your job at that moment.
 The reserve option allows your job to get a foot in the door on a node, and prevents the node from being constantly loaded by single-core jobs.
 Lastly, when requesting RAM, you will need to divide the total RAM needed for your job by the number of cores you are requesting, as RAM is a per-core resource in SGE.
 The following options will need to be set for your SGE job when using multiple cores:

-option to request K slots on a single compute node. - Use the
+1. Use the -pe local K option to request K slots on a single compute node.

-option to turn on slot reservation. - Set the
+2. Use the -R y option to turn on slot reservation.

 For example, suppose your job needs 8 slots, and you want to use slot reservation because the cluster is busy, and you expect your job will need 48G in total (so 6GB per core).
 You would submit the job with the following command: